Ecolier/Sirel/README.md

-# Sireley
+# Sirel

-Sireley is a SImple, cross-platform, REquest LibrarY
+Sirel is a Simple, cross-platform, Request Library

 ## Basic Usage